 BIO-7.
-Under Federal and State guidance and rules, adverse, unavoidable impacts to wetlands and other aquatic resources require compensatory mitigation to offset the loss of the functions and values of the feature.
+Under federal and state guidance and rules, adverse, unavoidable impacts to wetlands and other aquatic resources require compensatory mitigation to offset the loss of the functions and values of the feature.
 Temporary impacts will be mitigated at a minimum 1:1 ratio.
 A 3:1 ratio is standard for permanent impacts to wetlands and other aquatic resources based on a project's risk of failure to compensate for impacts to wetlands (mitigation project), and the temporal loss, or reduction of functions, during the time it takes a mitigation project to achieve the targeted level of performance for all of its functions.
-Impacted culverts will be replaced in kind on site.
+Impacted storm water features will be replaced in kind on site.
 No other mitigation is required.